mark-afortadera/configure-ad/README.md

 ![Screenshot 2025-02-19 165351](https://github.com/user-attachments/assets/136dae3f-dc26-4cdb-8be7-82e1af54339a)

-<p>- Right-click on the user account in ADUC and select Enable Account.</p>
+<p>- Right-click on the "user account" in ADUC and select "Enable Account".</p>
 <p>- Attempt to logging in with the same user account.</p>
 <p>- Confirm that the login is successful and now the account has been re-enabled.</p>
 <br />